Be it the funny face of Goofy or boy-band BTS singing away, screen printing can add that extra glamour to any plain white T-shirt.

 The process of screen printing basically involves using a mesh screen to transfer ink to a substrate and using heat to escalate drying of the ink.
 Both water-based and plastisol-based inks are available for screen printing—however, plastisol based ink is less expensive and leaves brighter imprints on the fabric.

-If you are interested in this line of business, you need to keep certain things in mind to purchase the best plastisol ink.
+If you are interested in this line of business, you need to keep certain things in mind to purchase the best plastisol ink for Screen Printing.
 Without further ado, let’s dive right in!

-#List of the Best Plastisol Ink – Our Editor’s Pick:
+#List of the Best Plastisol Ink for Screen Printing – Our Editor’s Pick:

 Printing your favorite design, your favorite pop-group or a celebrity’s face, on your most comfy white T-shirt is a very interesting thing to do!
 It could make a great souvenir or a gift item for your friends.